Trust is good, observation is best: Intersection Observer v2

 observer.observe(document.querySelector('#some-target'));

-For an element in the top-level document, this information can be determined by analyzing the DOM via JavaScript, for example via DocumentOrShadowRoot.elementFromPoint() and then digging deeper.
+For an element in the top-level document, this information can be determined by analyzing the DOM with JavaScript, for example with DocumentOrShadowRoot.elementFromPoint().
 In contrast, the same information cannot be obtained if the element in question is located in a third-party iframe.

 Tricking a user into clicking an ad by styling it transparent and overlaying it on top of something attractive.

-That said, false positives are not permitted under any circumstances (that is, setting isVisible to true when the target element is not completely visible and unmodified).
+However, false positives are not permitted under any circumstances.
+This means isVisible won't be true if the element is not completely visible and unmodified.

-It's important to note here that when trackVisibility is true, delay is required to be at least 100 (that is, no more than one notification every 100ms).
-As noted before, visibility is expensive to calculate, and this requirement is a precaution against performance degradation and battery consumption.
-The responsible developer will use the largest tolerable value for delay.
+When trackVisibility is true, delay must be set to 100 or a higher value (that is, no more than one notification every 100ms).
+As visibility is expensive to calculate, this is a precaution against performance degradation and battery consumption.
+Responsible developers should use the largest tolerable value for delay.

-• If the target has an effective transformation matrix other than a 2D translation or proportional 2D upscaling, then the target is considered invisible.
+• It has an effective transformation matrix, other than a 2D translation or proportional 2D upscaling.

-• If the target, or any element in its containing block chain, has an effective opacity other than 1.0, then the target is considered invisible.
+• The target, or any element in its containing block chain, has an effective opacity smaller than 1.0.

-• If the target, or any element in its containing block chain, has any filters applied, then the target is considered invisible.
+• The target, or any element in its containing block chain, has any filters applied.

-• If the implementation cannot guarantee that the target is completely unoccluded by other page content, then the target is considered invisible.
+• If the implementation cannot guarantee that the target is completely unoccluded by other page content.

-Below is a short code sample that illustrates the new API features.
-You can see its click tracking logic in action in the second section of the demo (but now, try "watching" the puppy video).
-Be sure to activate "trick mode" again to immediately convert yourself into a shady publisher and see how Intersection Observer v2 prevents non-legitimate ad clicks from being tracked.
-This time, Intersection Observer v2 has our back! 🎉
+Here is a code sample that illustrates the new API features.
+You can see its click tracking logic in action in the second section of the demo Try "watching" the puppy video.
+Activate trick mode to convert yourself into a bad actor and see how Intersection Observer v2 prevents non-legitimate ad clicks from being tracked.
+Intersection Observer v2 protects us.

 Intersection Observer v2 preventing an unintended click on an ad.